steflangehennig/policy-scoring-dashboard/README.md

+# React App Test Run - EBP Tool

+First cut of using React to understand evidence-based policy making.
+The tool takes policy documents (briefs, regulations, testimony, etc.) and evaluates whether the policy has been rigorously evaluated (e.g., evidence-based).
+This is a minimum viable product currently in iteration.
+All of the boilerplate React information follows below.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).